 Core Medical Training

-- Southern Group (haematology, renal medicine, rheumatology, dermatology, neurology, infectious diseases, medical microbiology and virology, clinical pharmacology and therapeutics, endocrinology and diabetes mellitus, intensive care medicine)
+haematology and oncology, renal medicine, rheumatology, dermatology, neurology, infectious diseases, medical microbiology and virology, clinical pharmacology and therapeutics, endocrinology and diabetes mellitus, intensive care medicine, palliative care and stroke medicine.

 You can find out more about the Core Medical Training programme in the North East and North Cumbria here.